Wisconsin v. Mitchell: Background facts

 The respondent, Todd Mitchell, was with a group of other African American individuals, in an apartment complex in Kenosha, Wisconsin.
 Members of this group were discussing the film Mississippi Burning; in particular, a scene in which a white man beat a young black boy who was praying.
 According to the facts, undisputed by the respondent, in the briefs filed in lower courts, the group had discussed the scene indoors while drinking, and later moved outside the apartment complex.
 Outside, they were joined by Mitchell and further discussed the scene.
-Seeing that everyone is enraged, Mitchell asked the group, "Do you all feel hyped up to move on some white peoples?"
+Seeing that everyone was enraged, Mitchell asked the group, "Do you all feel hyped up to move on some white peoples?"

-Looking across the street, Mitchell and the group spot Gregory Reddick, a white fourteen-year old, walking home from a nearby pizza parlor.
+Looking across the street, Mitchell and the group spotted Gregory Reddick, a white fourteen-year old, walking home from a nearby pizza parlor.
 Mitchell reportedly turned to the group and remarked, "You all want to fuck somebody up?
 There goes a white boy; go get him."
 Mitchell counted to three and then pointed left and right, signaling that they should encircle him.
 Ten of them then took off after Reddick, most running directly at him.
 One person in the group kicked Reddick, knocking him to the ground.
 Several attackers then surrounded Reddick.
-They kicked, punched, and stomped on him for over five minutes.
+They kicked, punched and stomped on him for over five minutes.
 The beating left Reddick unconscious on the ground, and one of the attackers remarked that they had killed him.
-Another then, took Reddick's British Knights sneakers and showed them off later at his apartment complex with Mitchell.
+Another then took Reddick's British Knights sneakers and showed them off later at his apartment complex with Mitchell.
 The police found Reddick unconscious a short while later.
 He remained in a coma for four days in the hospital; the record indicates he fully recovered from all physical injuries.